-It’s the rare job where the objective is to not have to work, but for the four-footed employees of the Aspen-Snowmass Avalanche Rescue Dog team and their handlers, that’s the ideal scenario.
+It’s the rare job where the objective is to not have to work, but for the four-footed employees of the Aspen-Snowmass Avalanche Rescue Dog team and their handlers, it’s the ideal scenario.

 Nine dogs work for the three main mountains- Aspen, Highlands, and Snowmass.
 Buttermilk uses a dog owned by a member of the volunteer Mountain Rescue, which operates under the jurisdiction of the Pitkin County sheriff’s office and conducts search-and-rescue (SAR) in the backcountry (i.e. regions not located within ski area boundaries).